Understanding Neural Networks in AI

 Introduction

 Neural networks are an essential concept in artificial intelligence (AI) that often appear complex and challenging to grasp.
 However, understanding their fundamental principles can help demystify their role in AI.
-In this blog, we will break down the concept of neural networks and explain their importance in a straightforward and accessible manner.
+This articles breaks down the concept of neural networks and explains their importance.

 What are Neural Networks?